nschonni/cordova-docs/articles/app-services/add-azure-mobile-app.md

 To test push notifications in your Android app:

-Follow the steps in [Test push notifications in your Android app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-xamarin-forms-get-started-push/#optional-configure-and-run-the-android-project).
+Follow the steps in [Test push notifications in your Android app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-push/#optional-configure-and-run-the-app-on-android).

->**Note**: If you need to run on the Google Android Emulator instead of a device (a device is recommended), see [Test push notifications in your app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-xamarin-android-get-started-push/#test).

 To test push notifications in your iOS app:

-1. Go through the steps in the [iOS Setup Guide](http://taco.visualstudio.com/en-us/docs/ios-guide/) to install and run the remotebuild agent.
+1. If you haven't already, go through the steps in the [iOS Setup Guide](http://taco.visualstudio.com/en-us/docs/ios-guide/) to install and run the remotebuild agent.

     Make sure you can build the app for iOS.
 The steps in the setup guide are required to build for iOS from Visual Studio.
 If you do not have a Mac, you can build for iOS using the remotebuild agent on a service like MacInCloud.
 For more info, see [Run your iOS app in the cloud](http://taco.visualstudio.com/en-us/docs/build_ios_cloud/).

-2. In Visual Studio, make sure that **iOS** is selected as the deployment target, and then choose **Device** to run on your connected iOS device.

-	You can run on an iOS device connected to your PC using iTunes.
-The iOS Simulator does not support push notifications.

-3. Press the **Run** button or **F5** in Visual Studio to build the project and start the app in an iOS device, then click **OK** to accept push notifications.

-	>**Note**: You must explicitly accept push notifications from your app.
-This request only occurs the first time that the app runs.

-4. In the app, type a task, and then click the plus (+) icon.

-5. Verify that a notification is received, then click OK to dismiss the notification.
+2. Follow the steps in [Test push notifications in your iOS app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-push/#optional-configure-and-run-on-ios)

 To test push notifications in your Windows App:

-1. In Visual Studio, make sure that a Windows platform is selected as the deployment target, such as **Windows-x64** or **Windows-x86**.
-To run the app on a Windows 10 PC hosting Visual Studio, choose **Local Machine**.

-2. Press the Run button to build the project and start the app.

-3. In the app, type a name for a new todoitem, and then click the plus (+) icon to add it.

-4. Verify that a notification is received when the item is added.
+Follow the steps in [Test push notifications in your Windows app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-push/#optional-configure-and-run-on-windows)

 ##Task 8: Add authentication